ikizhvatov/rpi-home-router/README.md

 ### WLAN
 - Low 802.11ac throughput on Macbook Air 2017: only about 50Mb/s which is far below the SDIO 100 Mb/s limit. iOS and Win10 fine, reach 80 Mb/s.
 - WPA3 (SAE) or WPA2-PMF do not work for iOS and mac OS clients.
 They work for Win10, but throughput becomes somewhat slower compared to WPA2.

-### System
-- does a 64-bit kernel improve performance?

 ### Telephony
 - softphone directly on RPi, or find a softpone iOS/Android app that keeps online status while in background (Linphone does not)